cygnatus/cygbot/README.md

 ### My bot is offline ###

 It's probably asleep.
-Try waking it either by typing a command in your server or by updating some code in your Glitch project.
+Try waking it either by

+* Typing a command in your server
+* Updating some code in your Glitch project
+    - Remember to check the logs
+* Visiting its glitch.me page

+Also check whether the Discord invitation link still works.

 Check out "Hosting a Bot on Glitch.com" linked above in **Resources** for more on keeping your sleepy bot awake.